UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 thumb_down_off_alt Cons

-• Mobile app is fairly basic.
+• Mobile app is functional, but lacks discovery features.

 Annual fees: Fidelity charges a 0.35% annual service fee to hold your investments.
 This is lower than rival Hargreaves Lansdown, which charges 0.45% for mutual funds, and higher than AJ Bell and Barclays, which charge 0.25%.
 Some platforms, such as Trading 212, don’t charge anything, while others such as Interactive Investor and Halifax charge fixed annual fees that can work out cheaper for high-value portfolios.